 Sec.
-1. Elections shall be by mail ballot sent by the executive officer to all individual members of the Association.
-The ballots shall be certified by the executive officer, and the elections announced at the annual meeting.
+1. Elections shall be conducted by ballot made available by the executive officer to all individual members of the Association.
+The results of the election shall be certified by the executive officer, and communicated to all members.

 Sec.
-2. Ballots shall be sent to the members not less than sixty days prior to the annual meeting.
-Ballots, to be counted, must be returned to the executive officer not less than thirty days prior to the annual meeting.
+2. Ballots shall be made available to the members not less than one hundred twenty days prior to the annual meeting.
+Votes, to be counted, must be submitted by members not less than ninety days prior to the annual meeting.

 Sec.
 4. The term of office, unless otherwise specified, shall begin upon the adjournment of the annual meeting.
 In the event an annual meeting is not held, those elected shall hold office through 31 December of the year in which their terms are due to expire.

 Sec.
-2. Funds for special purposes may be solicited only with the approval of the treasurer and the Board of Directors, and the desired goal shall be specified.
+2. Funds for special purposes may be solicited only with the approval of the Board of Directors, and the desired goal shall be specified.
 All funds so raised shall be paid to the treasurer.

 Sec.
 3. Obligations beyond the amount of one thousand dollars may be incurred only by the Board of Directors in consultation with the treasurer.